 Order Accessible Materials: Check with the vendor as newer versions of digital online or published materials may now be designed with accessibility in mind!

-- Alexander Street Press Academic Video (website): all films are supposed to be captioned, but if not, captioning will be supplied upon request.
+- Academic Films: Alexander Street Press Academic Video (website): all films are supposed to be captioned, but if not, captioning will be supplied upon request.